 Growing outdoors for beginners.
 Plants have different requirements in every new phase of their lives.
 As they get taller, they can also use a little of support and they will want to grow into all kinds of shapes you don’t want.
 So that means, feeding, supporting and pruning.

 In the download area, you may find the complete guide "Growing outdoors for beginners - Part II" in 8 languages (NL-EN-ES-FR-DE-IT-PL-CZ).
 Check it out right away.

 There are two big elements that are true building block for your plants: nitrogen (N) and phosphorus (P).
-Both of these are present in higher doses in Alga Grow basic nutrients for the growth phase.
+Both of these are present in higher doses in Alga Grow base nutrients for the grow phase.

 Many fruit bearing plants will start to bend as they get taller and heavier.
 You can help them by putting a stick in the ground next to them and fixing the plant to the stick with stretchable string.
 You can also use zip ties, but be careful not to tighten them too much.
 If the ties are too tight, the thickening plant stem will grow around the ties and might get a wound in that spot.

 There are some pruning techniques that control the growth direction of your plant and help it to focus.

 Removing shoots.
 You don’t want your plant to create too many little branches.
 This would only result in a big bush of a plant without fruit or vegetables.
 Your plant has to focus on the big branches.
 During the grow phase, small new shoots will appear at the points where the big branch grows from the stem.
 Remove these with your fingers.
 If you do this regularly, the shoots won’t leave large wounds and the chance of infection will stay low.

 Topping.
 This means you’ll cut off the top of the plant above the last branch point.
 The plant will replace the lost top with new smaller tops that will grow to the same size as the first top.
 The result is a bigger harvest later on.